Mansour Haghdoust: Education

 After Haghdoust came back from Iran–Iraq War, despite his severe kidney and lung injuries due to Chemical warfare effects, he joined the Kashan University as a part-time student and started studying in physics.
 He graduated with a PhD in Quantum mechanics and later on used the degree to teach part time in Shiraz University, Islamic Azad University, Najafabad Branch and Jahrom University.

 Death

-After the war a lot of Mustard gas was reserved in Haghdoust's Lung and kidneys, which was slowly releasing into his body.
-In the year 2001 his body was unable to tolerate the amount of chemicals in his blood and he experienced a seizure and was later transferred to Peimani hospital in Jahrom in which he died of chemical injuries.
+During the war, Haghdoust was exposed to Mustard gas to such an extent that it remained present in his lungs and kidneys and slowly released into his body in the years after.
+In 2001, his body became unable to tolerate the level of chemicals in his blood and he experienced a seizure, later being transferred to Peimani hospital in Jahrom, where he died of complications related to his Mustard gas exposure.

 Political stance

-Haghdoust started to change his political stance after Iran student protests, July 1999 and left IRGC.
-For his "betrayal of the coat of arms of Iran" He was sentenced to House arrest and he was not able to leave his house until his death at 2001; his name started to vanish from the revolutionary books and news; slowly he disappeared from the center of attention to just another imprisoned political activist.
+Haghdoust started to change his political stance after Iranian student protests in July 1999 and left the IRGC.
+For his "betrayal of the coat of arms of Iran" he was sentenced to House arrest and he was not able to leave his house until his death at 2001; his name started to vanish from the revolutionary books and news; slowly he disappeared from the center of attention to just another imprisoned political activist.